wish-wg/webrtc-http-ingest-protocol/draf-murillo-whip.md

 This document proposse a simple protocol for supporting WebRTC as ingest method which is:
 - Easy to implement.
 - Integrates with WebRTC nicelly.
-- Lowers the requirements on .
+- Lowers the requirements on both encoders and broadcasting services.
 - Usable both in web brosers and in native encoders.

 # Terminology